osmandapp/web/main/docs/user/plugins/parking.md

 <!--This article is incomplete and needs improvement.
 You can help by creating a revision request.-->

-With the plugin, you can set a point on the map where your car will be left on the street and notify the calendar of the beginning of the parking time.
+With the plugin, you can set a spot on the map where your car will be left on the street and notify the calendar of the beginning of the parking time.
 This way, it will be easier for you to keep track of the time and location of your car.

 ## Overview

-Parking point on the map and notification in the calendar is provided by the Parking plugin.
+Parking spot on the map and notification in the calendar is provided by the Parking plugin.
 It's free and works well with downloaded OsmAnd maps.
-Parking point helps you know exactly where your car is parked and how far away you are from the parking spot.
+Parking spot helps you know exactly where your car is parked and how far away you are from the parking spot.
 For example, it can be very useful to get back on time and avoid unnecessary expenses.
 The plugin also allows you to share the location with the people you want.
 The parking spot is easy to set up, with or without time tracking, and delete after successful use.

 <Tabs groupId="operating-systems">